Torah reading: Procedure

-Hagbaha
+Hagbah

-In the Sefardic tradition, the Torah is lifted before the reading, and this is called "Levantar," Spanish for "to lift up".
+In the Sefardic tradition, the Torah is lifted before the reading, and this is called "Levantar", Spanish for "to lift up".
 In the Yemenite tradition, the Torah remains in a resting position while just the parchment is raised.

-In Ashkenazic tradition, lifting is called "Hagbaha" and is now usually done after the reading.
+In Ashkenazic tradition, lifting is called "Hagbah" and is usually done after the reading, although some Nusach Sefard communities, especially in Israel, have adopted the Sephardic custom of doing it before the reading.
 The order was a matter of medieval dispute but the position of the Kol Bo, lifting before, eventually lost to that of Moses Isserles and is followed in only a few Ashkenazic communities.
-Two honorees are called: the Magbiah ("lifter") performs Hagbaha ("lifting [of the Torah]") and displays the Torah's Hebrew text for all to see, after which the Golel ("roller") performs Gelila ("rolling" [of the Torah]") and puts on the cover, belt, crown, and/or other ornaments (this role, originally distinguished, is now often given to minors).
+Two honorees are called: the Magbiah ("lifter") performs Hagbah ("lifting [of the Torah]") and displays the Torah's Hebrew text for all to see, after which the Golel ("roller") performs Gelila ("rolling" [of the Torah]") and puts on the cover, belt, crown, and/or other ornaments (this role, originally distinguished, is now often given to minors).
 In Conservative, Reform, Reconstructionist, and some Open Orthodox congregations, these roles may also be performed by a woman.
 The respective titles for women are "Magbihah" and "Golelet".
 Rashi says on Megillah 32a that these roles were originally performed by the same honoree.

-As the Hagbaha is performed, the congregation points toward the Torah scroll with their pinky fingers and recites Deut.
+As the Hagbah is performed, the congregation points toward the Torah scroll with their pinky fingers and recites Deut.
 4:44, "And this is the Law which Moses set before the people of Israel", adding, "on the word of the LORD, by hand of Moses."
 The custom of pointing has no clear origin.
-The medieval Ashkenazic custom (according to Moses Isserles) was to bow toward the scroll during Hagbaha; pointing with the pinky, first recorded as a "Russian" custom by the 1912 Jewish Encyclopedia, was codified by the Me'am Loez in 1969.
+The medieval Ashkenazic custom (according to Moses Isserles) was to bow toward the scroll during Hagbaha; pointing is mentioned by Mordecai Crispin of Rhodes (c.
+1730-1790) in a work published by his grandson in 1836; pointing with the pinky, first recorded as a "Russian" custom by the 1912 Jewish Encyclopedia, was codified by the Me'am Loez in 1969.
 Twentieth-century additions to the Me'am Loez were written by an Ashkenazi, Shmuel Kroizer, but the Sephardic prestige of the work has helped the custom become near-universal among both Sephardic and Ashkenazi Jews.

 In Ashkenazic congregations, the Magbiah will usually sit holding the scroll until after the Haftarah is performed and the chazzan takes it from him to return it to the ark.
 In some congregations, the scroll is instead placed on the bimah or handed to a different honoree (frequently a minor) to sit and hold.